aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_01_Iteration_and_2D.md

 <img width="300px" src="../figures/2Dstencil9pt.png">

-With more points in the stencil, we would expect to achieve higher accuracy.
+With more points in the stencil, we would expect to achieve higher-order accuracy.
 For the Poisson equation, the last stencil is in fact only second-order accurate.
 But it is fourth-order accurate for the Laplace equation \cite{iserles2008}.

 +++